 - Uroflowmetry: During this test, you’ll urinate into a special toilet or funnel.
 This collects your urine and also measures how quickly your urine comes out.

 - Postvoid residual test: This test checks to see how much pee is left over after you urinate.
-Your doctor will either use an ultrasound to do this, or she’ll put a catheter into your urethra to drain urine from your bladder and measure the amount after you’ve tried to empty it yourself.
+Your doctor will either use an ultrasound to do this, or they’ll put a catheter into your urethra to drain urine from your bladder and measure the amount after you’ve tried to empty it yourself.

 - Cystometric test: Your doctor uses a special catheter to fill your bladder with warm, sterile water.
 This catheter can measure the amount of pressure your bladder feels.
-Your doctor will ask how your bladder feels as the water fills it, and she may also have you cough.
+Your doctor will ask how your bladder feels as the water fills it, and they may also have you cough.
 When you feel the urge to urinate, your doctor will take note of how much water is in your bladder, and how much pressure there is on it.

-- Electromyogram: If your doctor suspects you have a problem with the nerves that tell the muscles in your urinary tract what to do, she may give you this test.
+- Electromyogram: If your doctor suspects you have a problem with the nerves that tell the muscles in your urinary tract what to do, they may give you this test.
 It uses needle electrodes to record activity in your muscles as you squeeze them and let go.